jacobmstein/Kits/README.md

 ---
 ### Redeem
-The redeem command allows players to redeem a chosen kit, assuming they're eligible.
+The redeem command allows players to redeem a kit, if they're eligible.
 #### Arguments
 | Argument Name | Description          |
 | ------------- | -------------------- |